Study Scholarships - Postgraduate Studies in the Field of Architecture • DAAD

 - The study period does not take place in the home country.

 Applicants in the field of architecture should have a knowledge of the language of instruction that corresponds to the requirements of the chosen university at the latest by the time they start their scholarship.
-If you do not yet have the language skills required by the university at the time of your application, your application should indicate the extent to which you are in a position to reach the required level.
+If you do not yet have the language skills required by the university at the time of your scholarship application, your application should indicate the extent to which you are in a position to reach the required level.
 Please enquire at the universities that come into question for you whether the required language skills must already be proven with the application for admission to the desired degree programme.

 The application procedure occurs online through the DAAD portal.
 You are also required to send additional documents by post to the specified application address.

 Please note that the access to the application portal only appears while the current application period is running.
 After the application deadline has expired, the portal for this programme is not available until the next application period.

 The access to the DAAD portal generally opens about 6 weeks before the application deadline at the latest.

 To apply, please select the call for applications for this programme in the scholarship database (www.funding-guide.de).
 From here, you can enter the portal by clicking the tab "Submitting an application".

 Certificates (school leaving certificates are not necessary), proof of credits, certifications and translations may be scanned in non-certified form and uploaded to the DAAD portal.
 The DAAD reserves the right to request certified copies of the documents.